nguyenquanghaik53cb/message-app/README.md

-How to build on client
-Step to build message app on angularjs
+How to build message app client angular

 1. Go to folder message-app-client-angular